The Hummer EV Makes A Ridiculous Overlanding Rig

 If you’re the kind of person that likes to head for the hills and escape the troubles of the real world with a night under canvas, then there’s a good chance you’re worried about the state of the world right now.
 If that’s the case, you might be looking for a way to cut the emissions from your camping trip.
 That’s where the GMC Hummer EV comes in.

 No, you’re not reading that wrong, the gargantuan GMC Hummer EV has been transformed into a wild overlanding rig that its creators say offers all kinds of exciting “zero-tailpipe emission overlanding possibilities.”
-How fun.

 The creation you see here was developed by Earthcruiser, a company that previously offered overlanding trucks based on Ford’s Superduty trucks and other dedicated vehicles.
 For its new creation, the company took the heaviest EV you can buy today and made it even heavier.